 Validate your ticket

 Train travel is so easy, inexpensive and incredibly fast, especially the high speed trains, so why not ditch the car rental or the short domestic flight and take the train instead.
 The most important thing to know about travelling by train is to make sure you validate your ticket before boarding.
 Validation machines are scattered all along the train platform, if you don’t you will be fined if you do not have a “validated” ticket.
 The same applies to bus/tram transportation.

-If you are renting a car in Italy (especially needed if you are in the countryside) watch out for the Zona Traffico Limitato (ZTL) signs.
-It means it is limited traffic and most cities and small towns, especially in the centro storico (historic centre), you will see them.
+If you are renting a car in Italy, especially needed if you are in the countryside, watch out for the Zona Traffico Limitato (ZTL) signs.
+It means it’s limited traffic and most cities and small towns, especially in the centro storico (historic center), you will see them.
 A special permit is needed to drive in these zones, and car rental companies do not provide them.
-There is a camera that takes a photo of your license plate as you enter and you will get a fine in the mail, even tourists.
+There’s a camera that takes a photo of your license plate as you enter and you will get a fine in the mail, even tourists.
 It’s not really a problem, ditch the car in big cities, and when touring small towns, look for a parking lot outside the city center—you’ll often find one within walking distance to the center of town.